 - Revised by: The Faculty Board of Science and Technology

-Completed courses of 150 credits including (1) 60 credits in biology and 30 credits in chemistry or 30 credits in earth science, or (2) 90 credits in biology.
-In both cases including either Fundamental and Molecular Systematics 10 credits or the two courses Evolutionary Processes 15 credits and participation in Evolutionary Patterns 15 credits.
+150 credits including (1) 60 credits in biology and 30 credits in chemistry or 30 credits in earth science, or (2) 90 credits in biology, in both cases including Fundamental and Molecular Systematics, 10 credits, or Evolutionary Patterns, 15 credits.
 Proficiency in English equivalent to the Swedish upper secondary course English 6.

 - Responsible department: Biology Education Centre

-The course intends to give the student a set tool (in the form of Perl, relation databases and R) to handle, store, structure, analyse and visualise data in a molecular-systematic project.
+The course intends to give the student a set tool (in the form of Perl, MySQL and R) to handle, store, structure, analyse and visualise data in a molecular-systematic project.

 On completion of the course, the student should be able to:

-- choose and apply existing applications in Perl, relation databases and R
+- choose and apply existing applications in Perl, MySQL and R

-- write new or modify existing code (in Perl, SQL and R) to solve simple problems
+- write new or modify existing scripts (in Perl, SQL and R) to solve simple problems

 - outline solutions to information flow based on Perl, R and SQL for a systematic research project